-The gameplay in Dawn of Discovery doesn’t change much from the previous games in the series with players taking control of their own country.
-You are in charge of exploring islands, setting up settlements, controlling diplomatic relationships and engaging in combat if the need arises.
+The core gameplay in Dawn of Discovery varies little compared to the previous games in the series with players taking control of their own country and building an economic powerhouse.
+You are in charge of exploring islands, setting up settlements, controlling diplomatic relationships and engaging in combat if the need arises although like other Anno games this is far from the focus of Anno 1404.

-- Mixes city building, economics and strategy elements.
+- Mixes city building, economics and strategy elements into a single game.

 Review Platform: PC